TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 ## Problem Statement

-The aim of this Power BI dashboard project is to perform a comprehensive analysis of the Indian Population using available demographic data.
+The aim of this Power BI Dashboard is to perform a comprehensive analysis of the Indian Population using available demographic data.

 To provide insights and visualizations that help stakeholders understand the population dynamics, trends and patterns across various demographic factors.